 In November 2005 we celebrated our church anniversary with a “Mortgage Burning” for our main sanctuary building at 74 S. Kamehameha Highway.
 In September 2008, we made a business decision to no longer rent the property at 554 Olive because of an increase in vandalism to the structure of the building.
 But to God be the Glory, on April 30, 2009 we had the Grand Opening of our newest facility “Hurricane Hall” in the midst of the economic crisis and it is paid in full.

 God said through prophesy that He will add to the church and in November 2009, Finding Your Way Back Outreach Ministry in Fort Worth, Texas under the leadership of Pastor David Longmiles and Assistant Pastor 1st Lady Bernice Longmiles came under the covering of New Life Body of Christ Christian Church.
 In May and June of 2014, the NLBC Food Bank went through a total renovation and on June 22, 2014 we had a special ceremony to dedicate our newly renovated facility back to God.
-The Food Bank Ministry is a vital part of our ministry and services over 150 clients each week.
+The Food Bank Ministry is a vital part of our ministry and services over 800 individuals each month.
 God gave us a vision for our youth and in June 2015, we revamped our youth ministry to include a variety of lessons, classes, crafts, games and fellowship for our youth.
 We renamed it Kidz Zone and utilize our Youth and Computer Learning Center and Hurricane Hall on Sundays and Wednesdays.